 Chances are you have gone to a music store.
 More often than not, there are over a dozen guitarists wailing away who think that they sound like Steve Vai or John Petrucci.
 We know that they don’t, but they don’t know that they don’t.
 Why?

 Their ears are underdeveloped.

 If a singer with bad pitch thinks that they can sing, it is because their ear is off.
-In their head they sound great.
+In their head, they sound great.
 The notes that they hear are perfect and fluent.
 Someone with a trained ear hears the notes for what they really are.
-This goes the same with guitar.
-Some guitarists believe that their shredding and sweeping sounds unbelievable when it actually sounds believably bad.
+This goes the same with the guitar.
+Some guitarists believe that their shredding and sweeping sounds are unbelievable when it actually sounds believably bad.

 If your ear isn’t properly trained, you hear things differently.
 This is the reason why forty year old cover band musicians who still cling to the hopes of becoming a rock star get gigs even if they are awful; they are playing to untrained ears.
 To people who don’t know anything about music, they might sound fantastic.
 Sort of.

 Relative pitch will allow you to hear your music for what it truly is.
 Sometimes, especially in the beginning, this may be a bad thing.
 You might become a little overcritical of your playing.
 It is better to be a little overcritical than to not care at all.

 If you find yourself wondering how some guitarists are able to create such amazing licks, a large part of it is their ear.
 Because they have relative pitch, they are able to take the ideas inside of their heads and translate them into notes.
 They have the ability to identify guitar notes by ear when listening to a musical passage.